IonicaBizau/kindly-license/CONTRIBUTING.md

-# :star2: :star2: Contributing :star: :star2:
+# :sparkles: :dizzy: :star2: :star2: :sparkles: :dizzy: :star2: :star2: Contributing :star: :star2: :dizzy: :sparkles:  :star: :star2: :dizzy: :sparkles:

 So, you want to contribute to this project!
 That's awesome.
 However, before doing so, please read the following simple steps how to contribute.
 This will